tjcarney89/swift-Overwatch-lab-ios-0217/README.md

 # Quick Summary

-We will be building out multiples structs, protocols, extensions along with multiples elements from UIKit to create a simple iOS app.
+We will be building out multiples structs, protocols, extensions along with multiple elements from UIKit to create a simple iOS app.

 # Instructions